 Windows: Double-click the shortcut you just created.
 You should get a PuTTY window asking for your password.

-This step will install our starter .bashrc and .vimrc configuration files in
+This step will install our starter .bashrc and .bash_profile configuration files in

 your home directory.
 You can preview them here: